Skip to main content

 image-20240202-115029.png

-Each context variable displays its key and value type on lines with a grey background.
+Each context variable displays its key and value type on lines with a gray background.
 Below, the variable's value is shown.
 For types with properties or nested values, like Map or Collection, clicking the '+' square opens and closes the value, revealing or hiding its contents.
 With most types, you'll see keys and values, but Collections display only indexes.
 Empty Maps and Collections show "empty" in the value space with nothing to click.

 image-20240202-115136.png